Sekhar Talluri* Pages 716 - 728 ( 13 )

 Aims: To predict potential drugs for COVID-19 by using molecular docking for virtual screening of drugs approved for other clinical applications.

 Background: SARS-CoV-2 is the betacoronavirus responsible for the COVID-19 pandemic.
-It was listed as a potential global health threat by WHO due to high mortality, high basic reproduction number and lack of clinically approved drugs and vaccines for COVID-19.
-The genomic sequence of the virus responsible for COVID-19, as well as the experimentally determined three dimensional structure of the Main protease are available.
+It was listed as a potential global health threat by the WHO due to high mortality, high basic reproduction number, and lack of clinically approved drugs and vaccines.
+The genome of the virus responsible for COVID-19 has been sequenced.
+In addition, the three-dimensional structure of the main protease has been determined experimentally.

 Objective: To identify potential drugs that can be repurposed for treatment of COVID-19 by using molecular docking based virtual screening of all approved drugs.

-Methods: List of drugs approved for clinical use was obtained from SuperDRUG2 database.
+Methods: A list of drugs approved for clinical use was obtained from the SuperDRUG2 database.
 The structure of the target in the apo form, as well as structures of several target-ligand complexes, were obtained from RCSB PDB.
 The structure of SARS-CoV-2 Mpro determined from X-ray diffraction data was used as the target.
 Data regarding drugs in clinical trials for COVID-19 was obtained from clinicaltrials.org.
-Input for molecular docking based virtual screening was prepared by using Obabel and customized python, bash and awk scripts.
-Molecular docking calculations were carried out with Vina and SMINA, and the docked conformations were analyzed and visualized with PLIP, Pymol and Rasmol.
+Input for molecular docking based virtual screening was prepared by using Obabel and customized python, bash, and awk scripts.
+Molecular docking calculations were carried out with Vina and SMINA, and the docked conformations were analyzed and visualized with PLIP, Pymol, and Rasmol.

-Results: Among the drugs that are being tested in clinical trials for COVID-19, Danoprevir and Darunavir have the highest binding affinity for the target main protease of SARS-CoV-2.
+Results: Among the drugs that are being tested in clinical trials for COVID-19, Danoprevir and Darunavir were predicted to have the highest binding affinity for the Main protease (Mpro) target of SARS-CoV-2.
 Saquinavir and Beclabuvir were identified as the best novel candidates for COVID-19 therapy by using Virtual Screening of drugs approved for other clinical indications.

 Conclusion: Protease inhibitors approved for treatment of other viral diseases have the potential to be repurposed for treatment of COVID-19.